whoahq/whoa/README.md

 make install
 ```

 Assuming all went well, you should see a `dist/bin` directory appear in the `build` directory.
-The `bin` directory will contain a `whoa` executable.
+The `dist/bin` directory will contain a `Whoa` executable.

 ## Running